formkit/docs-content/inputs/datepicker.md

 #### Option 1: Indeterminate time

 Use an "indeterminate" time (sometimes referred to as "wall time").
-An indeterminate time is a time without a specific correlation the underlying Unix Timestamp.
-For example, `2pm on March 13th` is not UTC and has no explicit offset. `2pm on March 13th` describes an specific time at an indeterminate location/timezone.
+An indeterminate time is a time without a specific correlation the an underlying Unix Timestamp.
+For example, `2pm on March 13th` is not UTC and has no explicit offset. `2pm on March 13th` describes a specific time at an indeterminate location/timezone.
 You can do this with format tokens like (`YYYY-MM-DD HH:mm`) as long as you do not use the offset in your value (`Z`).

-This would work for our restaurant app as long as a backend is able to attach an appropriate timezone or offset to this indeterminate time `2023-03-13 14:00 GMT+0100` to arrive at the appropriate UTC time (what this fictitious app requires in it’s database).
+This would work for our restaurant app as long as a backend is able to attach an appropriate timezone or offset to this indeterminate time `2023-03-13 14:00 GMT+0100` to arrive at the appropriate UTC time (what this fictitious app requires in its database).
 The remaining challenge, for a backend developer, is knowing what offset to apply to the date to ensure it becomes "Amsterdam time" (this offset varies based on the time of year due to daylight savings in `Europe/Amsterdam`).

 #### Options 2: Using the datepicker’s `timezone` prop

 Alternatively, the `timezone` prop of the datepicker will perform the offset correction for you automatically.
 Simply state "where" the datepicker is picking time for — in our example `timezone="Europe/Amsterdam"`.
 The user’s experience will not change at all, but the time they select will be in the target timezone.
 A user in `America/New_York` (`+0400`) who selects `2pm on March 13th` in their datepicker, will yield a UTC value of `2023-03-13T13:00:00Z` which is `2pm` in Amsterdam.
-This allows for simple storage and hydration of your for using a `UTC` format.
+This allows for simple storage and hydration of your date using a `UTC` format.
 ::

 ### Indeterminate timezone

-By default the datepicker uses the client’s local timezone when a selection is made.
+By default, the datepicker uses the client’s local timezone when a selection is made.
 The value of the output is determined by the `value-format` ([see above](#values)) — by default this is a `UTC` normalized `ISO8601` string.
-However, by specifying a custom format you can achieve an "indeterminate" time (also called "wall time").
+However, by specifying a custom format, you can achieve an "indeterminate" time (also called "wall time").
 This is a date and/or time with no specific correlation to a given timezone.

 For example, when you set an alarm on your phone for `8:00 AM` — that time is "indeterminate" — it has no correlation to timezone.
 If you live in Rome, and travel to Tokyo, your alarm will ring at `8:00 AM` in Tokyo the same as it would ring at `8:00 AM` in Rome.
 It’s impossible to represent a this as UTC.

 You can achieve indeterminate time with the datepicker by providing no timezone or offset information in your `value-format` — it is up to the interpreter of the date to add that information.
-The tokens in a `value-format` always output local client values — so by leaving any timezone or offset (`Z`) data out of the value it is inherently "indeterminate".
+The tokens in a `value-format` always output local client values — so by leaving any timezone or offset (`Z`) data out of the value, it is inherently "indeterminate":

 ::Example
 ---